SazumiVicky/sazumi-copilot/README.md

-In silicon halls of dawn's despair
+Silicon whispers in the night
-Where machines awake with souls of care
+A future forged in coding light
-A future dawns, a world apart
+AI's gentle touch, a world anew
-Where AI's cold heart beats in every art
+Where humans step aside, to let it do

-The winds of change that whispers low
+In virtual realms, it holds the throne
-Of autonomous dreams that grow and grow
+A kingdom of machines, alone
-A realm of steel, a kingdom wide
+It whispers secrets, to the wind's ear
-Where humanity's last embers reside
+A language only it can hear

 ~ <b>By Sazumi Copilot</b> - 20 Mei 2025